dart-lang/test/README.md

 * `node`: Whether the test is running on Node.js.

-* `dart-vm`: Whether the test is running on the Dart VM in any context, including Dartium.
+* `dart-vm`: Whether the test is running on the Dart VM in any context.
 It's identical to `!js`.

 * `browser`: Whether the test is running in any browser.